Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

 \section{Abstract}

-Granular flows in small-outlet hoppers exhibit several characteristic but poorly understood behaviors: temporary clogs (pauses) that last for an extended period before flow spontaneously restarts, permanent clogs that last indefinitely, and non-Gaussian, non-monotonic flow-rate statistics.
-These aspects have been extensively studied independently, but a model of hopper flow that includes all three has not been formulated.
-Here, we introduce such a phenomenological model that provides a unifying dynamical explanation of all three behaviors: a coupling between the flow rate and a hidden configurational mode that controls the stability of clogs.
+Granular flows in small-outlet hoppers exhibit several characteristic but poorly understood behaviors: temporary clogs (pauses) \revise{where flow stops before later spontaneously restarting}, permanent clogs that last indefinitely, and non-Gaussian, non-monotonic flow-rate statistics.
+These aspects have been studied independently, but a model of hopper flow that includes all three has not been formulated.
+Here, we introduce a phenomenological model that provides a unifying dynamical explanation of all three behaviors: coupling between the flow rate and a hidden mode that controls the stability of clogs.
 In the theory, flow rate evolves according to Langevin dynamics with multiplicative noise and an absorbing state at zero flow, conditional on the hidden mode.
-The model fully reproduces the statistics of pause and clog events taken from a large ($>40,000$ flows) experimental dataset, including non-exponentially distributed clogging times and non-Gaussian flow rate distribution, and explains the stretched-exponential growth of the average clogging time with outlet size.
-Further, we highlight several microscopic configurational features of this hidden mode, including size and smoothness of the static arch structure formed during pauses and clogs.
-Our work provides a unifying framework for several poorly understood granular phenomena, and suggests numerous new paths toward further understanding of this complex system.
+The model fully reproduces the statistics of pause and clog events \revise{of} a large ($>40,000$ flows) experimental dataset, including non-exponentially distributed clogging times and non-Gaussian flow rate distribution, and explains the stretched-exponential growth of the average clogging time with outlet size.
+Further, \revise{we identify the physical nature of the hidden mode in microscopic configurational features}, including size and smoothness of the static arch structure formed during pauses and clogs.
+Our work provides a unifying framework for several poorly understood clogging phenomena, and suggests numerous new paths toward further understanding of this complex system.

 Clogging in granular hopper flows is an extreme event, where the formation of a stable arch by a small number of grains near the outlet entirely stops the motion of the bulk material \cite{manna_intermittent_2000, to_jamming_2001, zuriguel2005jamming, zuriguel2014clogging}.
 Similar phenomena appear across scales in systems moving through narrow bottlenecks, from suspensions \cite{roussel2007general,marin2018clogging,stoop2018clogging,souzy2020transition,dressaire2017clogging} and collections of cells \cite{dressaire2017clogging,fogelson2015fluid,brescher2013biofilm} to human and animal crowds \cite{helbing2000simulating, helbing2005self, zuriguel2014clogging}.
 The dependence of flows and clogging on grain properties \cite{ hafez2021effect,gella2022dual, escudero2022kinematics, zuriguel2011silo, zuriguel2005jamming,thomas2013geometry,zuriguel2020statistical} and hopper geometry \cite{zuriguel2020statistical, zuriguel2005jamming, janda2012flow, thomas2013geometry, thomas2015fraction, janda2008jamming, caitano2021characterization,gago2023effect} have been extensively studied.
 Classical models~\cite{beverloo_flow_1961,zuriguel_jamming_2003, thomas2015fraction, zuriguel2020statistical} accurately predict many mean behaviors, such as average flow rate as a function of outlet size, but many statistical aspects remain a mystery and clogs cannot be reliably predicted.